 Pamela Bowell – drama in education consultant

-- an outstanding drama practitioner who is nationally and internationally renowned for her work with children, young people, students, teachers and theatre educators.
+- an outstanding drama practitioner who is nationally and internationally recognised for her work with children, young people, students, teachers and theatre educators.
 With them she explores the ways in which drama provides a creative and dynamic means to promote and develop learning across the curriculum and beyond.

 - a dynamic and sought-after national and international conference workshop leader and speaker

 - an established and regular consultant, INSET and CPD provider in the UK and beyond

 - a researcher and widely published writer on drama in education.
-With Brian Heap, she co-authored the internationally best-selling Planning Process Drama.
+With Brian Heap, she co-authored the internationally best-selling Planning Process Drama: enriching teaching and learning and the recently published Putting Process Drama into Action: the dynamics of practice.

 - a life-long advocate for drama as a potent and compelling process for learning and expression and as a curriculum entitlement for all children and young people.